Notkink/selenium-grid-kubernetes/staging/selenium/README.md

 #### Kubernetes Nodes Reachable

 If your Kubernetes nodes are reachable from your network, you can verify the hub by hitting it on the nodeport.
-You can retrieve the nodeport by typing `kubectl describe svc selenium-hub`, however the snippet below automates that by using kubectl's template functionality:
+You can retrieve the nodeport by typing `kubectl describe svc selenium-hub --namespace=selenium-hub`, however the snippet below automates that by using kubectl's template functionality:

 ```console
 export NODEPORT=`kubectl get svc --selector='app=selenium-hub' --output=template --template="{{ with index .items 0}}{{with index .spec.ports 0 }}{{.nodePort}}{{end}}{{end}}"`